A Caution on Violent Writings

-Or how about this: a vengeful woman incites her two sons to rape the daughter of her enemy, and so that the daughter can't tell on the men, they cut her tongue out.
+EDITION: a vengeful woman incites her two sons to rape the daughter of her enemy, and so that the daughter can't tell on the men, they cut her tongue out.
 The victim's father finds out anyway and slits the boy's throats.
 Then he cooks their flesh and forces their mother to eat some of it before he stabs her to death.

-My creative writing students and I have been talking about Cho and the Virginia Tech tragedy.
+P: My creative writing students and I have been talking about Cho and the Virginia Tech tragedy.
 My students are sorrowful about the killings, hearts sore and distressed at the violence in the killer's soul, and they are bothered that his plays are being seen as evidence that he would one day go on a murderous rampage.
 One of my students sighed bleakly, I guess we're going to have to watch what we write, she said.

-HANSEN: Diane Roberts teaches English at Florida State University in Tallahassee.
+: Diane Roberts teaches English at Florida State University in Tallahassee.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.